-摘要Written by Tarthang Tulku, this book grounds itself in humility.
+Written by Tarthang Tulku, this book grounds itself in humility.
 The more the reader knows, the more that

 knowledge and heart-understanding is needed.
 This becomes the starting point in a path that can open our minds to the value

+of each day.
+A penetrating and personally challenging exploration of new horizons for insight and action.
 From the chapter "Breaking Through the Known,": In moments of wonder and great humility, human beings through the ages have

 felt a different awareness emerge naturally within the more familiar ways of viewing themselves and the world.
 Perhaps many